ULHPC/tutorials/README.md

 Options under the `__default__` header apply to all rules, but it's possible to override them selectively with rule-specific options.

+Create the file `cluster.yaml` in the same directory as the `Snakefile` with the following content:

 ```yaml
 __default__:
   time: "0-00:01:00"